omre US

 NMN Supplements Dosage

 The ideal dosage for NMN supplements varies, but studies have found benefits with daily doses as low as 250 mg and up to 1,200 mg.
-Most users start with lower doses and adjust as needed, based on their health goals and recommendations from healthcare professionals.
+Most users start with lower doses and adjust as needed.

 Is It Possible to Increase NMN Naturally?

 Yes, you can increase NMN levels naturally by consuming certain foods.
-NMN is found in small amounts in a variety of everyday foods, although it’s important to note that these amounts are relatively low compared to supplement doses.
 While eating NMN-rich foods may help, supplementation is often recommended for those seeking more noticeable effects.

 Foods that contain NMN (9):